• Napa's Organic Footprint is Grow, Grow, Growing

 With hundreds of wines to choose from, this site points the way to the vintners who are doing it right for wine lovers and our environment!"

-"This site is must have resource for all wine lovers who are concerned about greenwashing and want to know what wines are produced with certified organic or biodynamic grapes.
+"This site is must have resource for all wine lovers who are concerned about greenwashing and want to know which wines are produced with certified organic or biodynamic grapes.

 -Elizabeth Candelario, regenerative food and wine industry consultant; former president, Demeter USA